 Durabuilt is one of Alberta’s biggest window and door manufacturers.
 The company has been in the province since 1988 and manufactures their windows right in Edmonton.
 Durabuilt prides themselves on their attention to customer service and “all about you” approach.
 The company manufactures and works with commercial, new construction, and residential windows.

 A big advantage that companies with their own production line have, is a wide variety of product they offer.
-Durabuilt carries not only all standard vinyl window styles, as well as choices in hybrid windows, tilt-and-turn windows, and entry, garden, and sliding patio doors.
+Durabuilt carries not only all standard vinyl window styles, as well as choices in hybrid windows, tilt-and-turn windows, and entry doors, garden, and sliding patio doors.

 – CSA certified and Energy Star rated